orthecreedence/cl-async/tcp-ssl.md

 [connect-tcp-socket](/cl-async/tcp#connect-tcp-socket).

-Note that `init-tcp-ssl-socket` is almost the exact same as [init-tcp-socket](/cl-async/tcp#init-tcp-socket) but it takes an `:ssl-ctx` argument which is a generic SSL context used to create the client context.
+Note that `init-tcp-ssl-socket` is almost the exact same as [init-tcp-socket](/cl-async/tcp#init-tcp-socket) but it takes an `:ssl-ctx` argument which is a global SSL context used to create the client context.

+The socket returned by `init-tcp-ssl-socket` can be passed to [connect-tcp-socket](/cl-async/tcp#connect-tcp-socket) if you want to directly connect it.

+<a id="init-tcp-ssl-socket-context-note"></a>
+##### Context note
 If `:ssl-ctx` is not supplied, `cl+ssl::ssl-global-context` is used to create the client context.
 This is generally fine, however you can run into problems using the global context when connecting the SSL socket to an SSL server that already exists in the same process.
 In this case, you can do this:

 {% highlight cl %}
 (init-tcp-ssl-socket ...
                      :ssl-ctx (cl+ssl::ssl-ctx-new (cl+ssl::ssl-v23-client-method)))
 {% endhighlight %}

-The socket returned by `init-tcp-ssl-socket` can be passed to [connect-tcp-socket](/cl-async/tcp#connect-tcp-socket) if you want to directly connect it.

 {% comment %}